What is 5G Technology?

 Getting far less attention is 5G's lesser-known cousin, Wi-Fi 6, which also promises to fundamentally improve on previous generations of Wi-Fi and what organizations can do with it.

-Understanding the difference between 5G and other wireless technologies, such as Wi-Fi, Wi-Fi 6 or other licensed spectrums, such as Distributed Antenna Systems (DAS), is important, too.
+Understanding the difference between 5G technology and other wireless technologies, such as Wi-Fi, Wi-Fi 6 or other licensed spectrums, such as Distributed Antenna Systems (DAS), is important, too.

 Two WWT networking experts — Neil Anderson and Jennifer Huber — have put together two good resource guides on understanding the nuances among these technologies.